Ben Greene: First hearing of the Advisory Committee

 Greene challenged his detention at the Advisory Committee headed by A. T. Miller on 24 July.
-Though the committee was eager to hear from the MI5 agents who had provided statements, MI5 refused to allow them to attend and the committee accepted the statements as "substantially accurate".
+Though the committee was eager to hear from the MI5 agents who had provided statements, MI5 refused to allow them to attend, and the committee accepted the statements as "substantially accurate".
 Greene's detention was confirmed.

-The Lord Chancellor's Department was advised and Greene was informed on 10 October of the intention to remove him as a JP, though he was offered the face-saving alternative of resignation.
+The Lord Chancellor's Department was advised, and Greene was informed on 10 October of the intention to remove him as a JP, though he was offered the face-saving alternative of resignation.
 Greene was removed as a JP on 8 November.

 Greene's appeal

 Greene's brother Edward sought legal advice from Oswald Hickson, who had been active in internment cases from a liberal rather than a fascist standpoint.
 Hickson wrote to the Advisory Committee to protest that the "Reasons for Order" gave no particulars of the persons who had made the allegations against Greene.
 The committee spurned Hickson's approach, so he applied for a writ of habeas corpus.
 The application was heard by a divisional court on 21 May 1941.
 Greene represented himself.
 The court dismissed Greene's application, but expressed concern about the technical errors in the drafting of the detention order and criticised the Home Secretary.
 It also suggested a rehearing of Greene's case.

 Greene then petitioned the Court of Appeal to have the ruling overturned while the Home Office reissued the order and the "Reasons for Order", naming Kurtz and Gaertner as the sources of the allegations.
 The appeal was heard by Lords Justice of Appeal Scott, MacKinnon and Goddard on 15 to 16 July.
-They rejected the it on 30 July.
+They rejected it on 30 July.
 Scott delivered the judgment of the court.
 The court ruled that it was not able to question the discretion of the Home Secretary, honestly exercised.

-Greene then appealed to the Judicial Committee of the House of Lords and his case was joined with that of another detainee, Robert Liversidge.
+Greene then appealed to the Judicial Committee of the House of Lords, and his case was joined with that of another detainee, Robert Liversidge.
 The case was heard as Liversidge v.
-Anderson and the decision of the Court of Appeal was upheld on 3 November.
+Anderson, and the decision of the Court of Appeal was upheld on 3 November.